cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input:
 - msg, a byte string.
 - DST, a byte string of at most 255 bytes.
+  See below for information on using longer DSTs.
 - len_in_bytes, the length of the requested output in bytes.

 Output: